 - Mineral and Petroleum Industry Indicators dashboard for viewing and downloading resource industry statistics (exploration, production, exports and employment)

 - Commodity dashboard providing interactive production and resource graphs from state level down to a particular project, with a corresponding map showing the breadth of commodity resources in South Australia

-- Expanded spatial search and links to related database downloads
+- Expanded spatial search; links to related database downloads

-- Improved save map capabilities, allowing retrieval from multiple devices and sharing on social media channels
+- Save map capabilities, allowing retrieval from multiple devices and sharing on social media channels

 We welcome your feedback on the new platform.
 Your comments will assist in evaluating the changes and in informing further improvements to SARIG.

 Access to SARIG is free and no login is required.